-As we know, the driving test is changing from December 4th, 2017, and one of the big changes being made is the use of a sat nav on your independent drive.
+As we know, the driving test changed back in 2017 with one of the biggest changes being the use of a sat nav on your independent drive.

 The independent drive

 The independent driving part of the test at the moment is around 10 minutes' long, from December this will be increased to 20 minutes.
 Since once you’ve passed your test, the majority of your driving will be independent, this seems like a good shout.
 You also won’t have turn-by-turn directions from the examiner anymore – again, you don’t tend to have to deal with this once you’ve got your pink licence, so it’s a thumbs up from us!
 The independent drive is being changed, and now the majority of people have to follow directions on a sat nav.

 Yes, you read that right… the majority of people.
 1 in 5 tests won’t use a sat nav, you’ll have to follow the good old fashioned traffic signs instead!

 Maybe we rely on technology too much, so knowing there is a chance of following signs on your test may be a good thing.
 Learn both and in the real world, if your sat nav fails then you will know what to do!

 - Two Swedish holidaymakers ended up taking a wrong turn or two when heading for Capri as they had actually typed Carpi into their sat nav (it’s around 400 miles away).